We unite suppliers and green industry professionals worldwide

 1. Light Requirements

-Lower levels of light helps reduce the moisture deficit stress to improve its health.
-Moreover, dappled shade is also advantegous as it helps flowering and protecting the plant from the heat and dryness.
+Diminished lighting helps mitigate moisture deficit stress which has a positive impact on its health.
+In addition, the dappled shade version helps in flowering and protects the plant from excess heat and dryness.

 2. Soil Preferences